infinum/frontend-handbook/CSS/How to CSS.md

 ## How to CSS

 This is an opinionated collection of resources on how to start with CSS.
-It's mostly curated with folks new to CSS, but anyone can refresh their memory.
+It's mostly curated for folks new to CSS, but anyone can refresh their memory.

 It consists of games, videos and articles split into 4 categories: